Sounds of Crisis: Musical Narrative between Dystopia and Utopia

 The climate crisis is not only an ecological and political challenge, but also an aesthetic and narrative one.
 Musicians and composers address it in their works, making experiences of crisis audible and tangible.
 At the same time, music is stylised in the public perception as a beacon of hope, credited with the ability to raise awareness and initiate changes in behaviour – even if this ultimately requires political decisions at the global level.

-The lecture therefore discusses the transformative potential of music from both a cultural studies and music education perspective: on the one hand, in marking and narrating the current state as a crisis.
-On the other hand, in enabling (eco-)critical thinking and listening in participatory spaces
+The lecture therefore discusses the transformative potential of music from both a cultural studies and music education perspective: on the one hand, in marking and narrating the current state of affairs as a crisis.
+On the other hand, it can enable (eco-)critical thinking and listening in participatory spaces

-that reflect more-than-human interconnections and imagine futures worth living.
-Within this framework, an ecological reading of musical narratives is undertaken, oscillating between utopian designs – including eco-kitsch images of nature – and dystopian, apocalyptic soundscapes, drawing on religious topoi while at the same time revealing the still-anthropocentric view of the world and our conception of ‘nature’ in music.
+that reflects on more-than-human interdependencies and imagines futures worth living in.
+Within this framework, an ecological reading of musical narratives is undertaken, which oscillate between utopian designs – including ecokitschy images of nature – and dystopian, apocalyptic soundscapes, taking up religious topoi and at the same time making visible the still anthropocene view of the world and our idea of “nature” in music.

 You can find more information about the lecture series here.